-When I first started donating to charities, I didn’t really know what I was doing and gave random amounts of money away to organizations that happened to float into my attention.
+When I first started giving to charities, I didn’t really know what I was doing.
+I gave random amounts of money away to organizations that happened to float into my attention.
 That’s a good way to start!
-But it didn’t work well for me longer term.
+Giving money to others is always better than hoarding it for some perfect some day when you’ve figured it all out.

-So now I sit down once a year and make a plan: a list of the charities and amounts I will give to throughout the year.
+Now I sit down once a year and make a plan.
+I list out charities and amounts I will give to throughout the year.
 I take 1% of my net worth at the beginning of the year and distribute it across local, carbon, and social good charities from my donor advised fund.
 I’ll probably change this strategy in the future, but right now it works well for me.
+It’s allowed me to give away 6% of my net worth so far, with an additional 21% set aside for future giving.
+That’s 27% of my net worth set aside for charity, which I feel is pretty good!

 Tahoe Local